Great Mosque of Tlemcen: Architecture

 The floor plan of the mosque is approximately 50 by 60 m deep.
 Although the mosque is designed for a typical rectangular floor plan, the northwestern corner of the mosque is truncated because of the original presence of a palace on this side.
 Like most North African mosques, its has a hypostyle prayer hall and an internal courtyard (sahn).

 The prayer hall is divided into 13 naves or aisles by 12 rows of horseshoe arches running perpendicular to the southeastern qibla wall.
 Two transverse rows of arches – one on the south side of the courtyard and another about halfway between the courtyard and the qibla wall – also feature polylobed arches, and another polylobed arch runs transversally before the bay in front of the mihrab (niche symbolizing the direction of prayer).

 The central aisle in front of the mihrab is wider than the other aisles.
 At this aisle's middle point, in front of the second row of transverse arches, is an ornamental ribbed dome, likely added by Yaghmorasan in the 13th century.
 Another ornamental dome, older and more intricate, covers the bay in front of the mihrab.
 Some of the arch pillars near the mihrab also feature marble columns.
-The mihrab itself is an alcove in the wall which opens through a horseshoe arch which is framed by intricate carved stucco decoration.
-The overall design of the mihrab follows the overall architectural precedents seen in the mihrab of the Great Mosque of Cordoba.
+The mihrab itself is an alcove in the wall which opens through a horseshoe arch framed by intricate carved stucco decoration.
+The overall design of the mihrab follows the architectural precedents seen in the mihrab of the Great Mosque of Cordoba.